Hosepipe Rainbows : How to Survive Camping in a Tent

 There was water spurting up through these two little geysers in the floor and I'm getting trench foot.

 Hey!
 I know they're not big-time Las Vegas, they're just little bubbles of water, but they're fountains all the same.
-It's just a question of water pressure.
-Same system, just a different scale.

 I'm still hearing Liberace at night, I'm hearing Liberace playing Tchaikhovsky while those fountains are spewing endless waves of diluted mud and slime through my inners.
 I'm hearing Liberace all around and Tommy Aldridge from above.